 TL;DR

-ZoomInfo, Apollo, and Clearbit all rely on single-source databases — a model that structurally caps email accuracy at 80-85% and guarantees coverage gaps.
-Waterfall enrichment (querying 15+ sources per lookup with real-time verification) solves the problem these tools were built around but never fixed.
+We tested ZoomInfo, Apollo, and Clearbit on the same 500 contacts.
+All three rely on single-source databases—which structurally caps email accuracy at 80-85% and guarantees coverage gaps no matter how big the database gets.
+Waterfall enrichment (querying 15+ sources per lookup with real-time verification) solves the problem these tools were built around but never actually fixed.
 Cleanlist delivers 98% verified email accuracy, higher fill rates, and credit-based pricing with no contracts.
-If you're still choosing between three flavors of the same outdated approach, you're asking the wrong question.
+If you're still debating ZoomInfo vs Clearbit or Apollo vs Clearbit, you might be asking the wrong question entirely.

-ZoomInfo, Apollo, and Clearbit are the three names that dominate every "best B2B data tool" search.
-Whether you're evaluating Lusha vs ZoomInfo, comparing Apollo vs Clearbit, or trying to make sense of the entire data provider landscape, the same question keeps coming up: which tool actually delivers accurate data?
-They've earned their reputation.
-But reputation isn't the same as results.
+ZoomInfo, Apollo, and Clearbit.
+These are the three names you'll see in every "best B2B data tool" search result.
+Whether you're weighing ZoomInfo vs Clearbit head-to-head, comparing Apollo vs Clearbit for your startup, or just trying to make sense of the whole data provider landscape—the same question keeps surfacing: which one actually gives you accurate data?

-Here's the uncomfortable truth: all three tools share the same fundamental architecture — a single proprietary database.
-That means the same structural weaknesses.
-The same coverage gaps.
-The same data decay problem that costs your team bounced emails, wasted dials, and damaged sender reputation.
+The uncomfortable truth about the ZoomInfo vs Clearbit vs Apollo debate?
+All three tools share the same fundamental architecture—a single proprietary database.
+Same structural weaknesses.
+Same coverage gaps.
+Same data decay problem that costs your team bounced emails, wasted dials, and sender reputation damage that takes months to repair.

 How Do ZoomInfo, Apollo, and Clearbit Compare?